 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category is included in the statement of comprehensive income (loss) in the period in which they arise within net realised loss on sale of financial assets at fair value through profit or loss.
-Movements in unrealised gains and losses on financial assets are recognised in the statement of comprehensive income (loss) within change in net unrealised loss on financial assets at fair value through profit or loss.
+Gains and losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category is included in the statement of comprehensive loss in the period in which they arise within net realised gains/losses on sale of financial assets at fair value through profit or loss.
+Movements in unrealised gains and losses on financial assets are recognised in the statement of comprehensive loss within change in net unrealised gains/losses on financial assets at fair value through profit or loss.